Anthropology

 Career prospects

-Many students choose the graduate diploma as a route to further study, continuing their education at master's and PhD level.
-However, anthropology graduates go on to a variety of careers including:
+You can choose the graduate diploma as a route to further study, continuing your education at master's and PhD level.
+However, anthropology graduates also go on to a variety of careers including:

 • overseas development aid